TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/BasicFluidTemplates/Index.rst

 This :name:`SingleColumn` page TypoScript template tells TYPO3 CMS the name of the Fluid template and where to find it, using a slightly different syntax than the :name:`Minimal design` page TypoScript template.
-Additionally, the :name:`SingleColumn` TypoScript creates a :ts:`contentNormal` variable that obtains all available content from the TYPO3 backend :name:`SingleColumn` page Normal column.
+Additionally, the :name:`SingleColumn` TypoScript creates a :typoscript:`contentNormal` variable that obtains all available content from the TYPO3 backend :name:`SingleColumn` page Normal column.